CDLUC3/mrt-dashboard/README.md

 semantics, but occasionally it does make a mistake.)

 > **⚠️ All style checks must pass for the continuous integration build to succeed.**
+> **⚠️ All style checks must pass for the continuous integration build to succeed.**

 ## Rake tasks and other commands